Struggling to adapt to a hybrid working model?

 Hybrid working is increasingly being thought of as the new future of work.
 Companies around the world are starting to practice the hybrid work model based on both business and individual needs.

-A personal finance website, The Smart Investor is one of the existing hybrid companies that implements a common procedure of hybrid working.
+A personal finance website, The Smart Investor is one of the existing hybrid companies that implement a common procedure of hybrid working.
 They design certain days for in-office meetings and collaboration and remote days for work that needs individual focus.

 “We try to use home working days less for video sessions and more for the tasks that require concentration.
 A task that takes several hours in the office may be completed in just an hour or two at home.”Baruch Silverman, founder of The Smart Investor

 Through hybrid working, employees experience the ideal work system that provides both structure and sociability; independence, and flexibility.
 While employees might value the ability to work from home, the hybrid working model also presents a number of challenges for team leaders.

 So how can we maximize productivity while promoting a hybrid work office?

 Hybrid working models require meticulous planning and communication.

 With varying schedules and physically separate teams, clear communication is the foundation of a successful hybrid work model.
 Team leaders or managers should help their teams determine schedules based on team and individual priorities.

 Think about which employees or teams would benefit the most from in-person and collaborative work.
 Bring teams together regularly to avoid working at home burnout.